jimmyjohnh/cfddata_review_rans_hypersonic_cone_flare/README.md

 # !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
 # !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
 # CURRENTLY, RANDOMIZED DATA IS PROVIDED
-## The correct data will be added once the review process finalizes
+## The correct and complete data will be added once the review process finalizes
 # !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
 # !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!

 ## Explanation of data
 In the folder `cfddata`, specific run data is provided for each case `Case1_6_42` and `Case2_7_40`.
 An example tree structure is provided below for `Case1_6_42` with subfolders for each participant and the wall - pressure and - heat flux data.
 The `.csv` filenames contain the turbulence model used (see paper for the exact details).

+In addition, the data which is tabulated in the manuscript for each run is also provided as `{RUNXX}_integrated_values.csv` and `{RUNXX}_separation_peaks.csv`.
+The first naming convention refers to integrated quantities.
+The second naming contains information related to specific scalar values for peak and locations.

 ```
 └── run4